rajayarli/SIT722-HD/README.md

-# SIT323_737-2023-T1-11.2HD ReadMe

 ## Description
-This repository contains the source code and deployment instructions for the SIT323_737-2023-T1-11.2HD project.
+This repository contains the source code and deployment instructions for the SIT22 project.
 The project consists of multiple microservices that make up a weather application.

 ## Deployment